WilmerLab/wilmerlab.github.io/README.md

 ### Docker <a name="docker"></a>

-daniel has ensured that the lab's desktop has Docker and GNU make installed system wide.
+daniel has ensured that the lab's desktop has Docker and GNU Make installed system wide.
 So that can be an easy place to test your website updates.
-However, by installing Docker on your system, you will not have to worry about installing Ruby, Jekyll, and any dependencies on your own compute.
-Serving the site locally will then be as easy as executing `make serve` (or even just `make`); if you do not have [GNU make](https://www.gnu.org/software/make/) you can install it, although it is not a necessary depedency, it just makes running the website easier.
+However, by installing Docker on your system you will not have to worry about installing Ruby, Jekyll, and any dependencies on your own computer.
+Serving the site locally will then be as easy as executing `make serve` (or even just `make`); if you do not have [GNU Make](https://www.gnu.org/software/make/) you can install it, although it is not a necessary depedency, it just makes running the website easier.